alainwolf/roll.urown.net/desktop/secrets/gpg.rst

 Signing GIT Operations
 ----------------------

-In :doc:/toolbox/git.html#configuration you find a description to set up git for siging and verifying various operations.
+In :doc:/toolbox/git.html#configuration you find a description to set up git for signing and verifying various operations.

 Publishing Keys